- 22 May 2013 | Surfing

 Horseboarding is the modern version of chariot racing that promises to pump extreme hearts and classic horse lovers.

 They say taking off is the hardest part.
 Please welcome the world of horseboarding, where horsepower is, in fact, the power output of a horse.
 Not a jet ski.

-If you live surrounded by green fields, make sure you get the official four-wheeled skate and learn how to dominate the riding techniques by applying to a horseboarding course.
+If you live surrounded by green fields, make sure you get the official four-wheeled skate, and learn how to dominate the riding techniques by enrolling in a horseboarding course.